tupl-tufts/rdl/README.md

 end
 ```

-to indicate the `sqrt` method assumes its input is positive and returns an output that is positive.
+Given this program, RDL intercepts the call to `sqrt` and passes its argument to the `pre` block, which checks that the arugment is positive.
+Then when `sqrt` returns, RDL passes the return value (as `r`) and the initial argument (as `x`) to the `post` block, which checks that the return is positive.
 (Let's ignore complex numbers to keep things simple...)

 RDL contracts are enforced at method entry and exit.
 For example, if we call `sqrt(49)`, RDL first checks that `49 > 0`; then it passes `49` to `sqrt`, which (presumably) returns `7`; then RDL checks that `7 > 0`; and finally it returns `7`.